patternfly/patternfly-react-demo-app/README.md

 More information on prettier for vscode can be found here: https://github.com/prettier/prettier-vscode

+### Other Demos

+We have some other demos of PatternFly React in the following branches.
+These provide some other examples of how to use PatternFly React in your application.

+- [Redux Saga](https://github.com/patternfly/patternfly-react-demo-app/tree/redux-saga) - using Redux Saga and adding a login page in the PatternFly React Demo app boilerplate
+- [Typescript](https://github.com/patternfly/patternfly-react-demo-app/tree/typescript) - using Typescript with the PatternFly React Demo app boilerplate
+- [Flow JS](https://github.com/patternfly/patternfly-react-demo-app/tree/flowjs) - using Flow JS with the PatternFly React Demo app boilerplate

 ## Do you have a question?

 There are a few things that can be done to resolve any questions or problems you might have.